 It is a well-known fact that it typically takes over a year of consistent writing to see some traffic coming to your website.
 Especially if you rely only on Search Engine Optimization Techniques (SEO).
 How much traffic can you get depends on too many factors beyond this post’s scope.

 The first thing you need to do before you think of a domain name is to find a niche.
 Finding a niche is more an art than a science, and ultimately only you know what the right niche for you is.
 I feel that our new house will be a source of many blog post ideas (maintenance, repairs, etc.) emanating from the many questions I have about the house.

 Aggressive One-Year Goal

-My aggressive goal is to write three articles and create three videos per week for House Notebook.
+My aggressive goal is to write three articles and create three videos per week for the new website.
 If I do this, I will have 150 articles and 150 videos by May 2021.
 With 300 pieces of content, I hope to have some traffic by the second half of 2021, which I should be able to monetize and start earning money to help with the 2021 income goals.

-In addition to taking care of House Notebook, I will continue to write one article and create one video per week for Finance Notebook.
+In addition to taking care of the new website, I will continue to write one article and create one video per week for Finance Notebook.